paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 (2) promote effective strategies for identification and treatment of female mentally ill offenders;

-(3) promote effective strategies to expand the use of mental health courts, including the use of pretrial services and related treatment programs for offenders; or
+(3) promote effective strategies to expand the use of mental health courts, including the use of pretrial services and related treatment programs for offenders;

-(4)
+(4) propose interventions that have been shown by empirical evidence to reduce recidivism;

+(5) when appropriate, use validated assessment tools to target preliminarily qualified offenders with a moderate or high risk of recidivism and a need for treatment and services; or

+(6)

   (A) demonstrate the strongest commitment to ensuring that such funds are used to promote both public health and public safety;